Michel930107/visualStudioUtils/GitUtils/README.md

 # Git Branch Manager

 A Python script to manage and delete Git branches both locally and remotely, with built-in protection for important branches like `master` and `main`.
+This script includes options to prune stale branches and force-delete specific branches in a loop until all targeted branches are removed.

 ## Features